 Are your teeth crooked?
 Does your bite seem slightly off?
 Are your gums receding?
-Let me guess, you want to fix a few teeth-related issues, but you aren’t sure about plunking down thousands of dollars for Invisalign.
+Let me guess, you want to fix a few orthodontic issues, but you aren’t sure about plunking down thousands of dollars for Invisalign.

 My Invisalign Experience

 Well, I’m here to help.
 I’ll tell you everything you ever wanted to know about Invisalign but were too afraid to ask.
 The details below document my Invisalign experience and the experiences of others I know.
+The details included here stem from my Invisalign experience.
+I didn’t receive compensation for writing this post.
+I just wanted to help others who are searching for more clarity on the Invisalign experience before paying to use it.

 My Invisalign Review